shiqixudev/shiqixudev.github.io/_pages/about.md

 - I am particularly fascinated by the microcosmos, where tiny structures invisible to the human eye reside.

 **Research Expertises**
-- Volumetric image reconstruction
+- 3D image reconstruction and restoration (voxel, ray, 3DGS, NIR; diffusion)
-- High resolution optical and X-ray imaging system
+- High resolution computational imaging system (optical and X-ray)
-- Computational photography
 - Image processing and analysis (both AI and classic)